Green Stormwater Mini-Grant Online Application Hub

 What You Need to Apply

 1. Make sure you meet the minimum standards.
 To qualify for a grant, your project has to meet our minimum standards (listed below).
-If you have questions about the size of your project, reach out to the PCD staff member who visited your property (we can review notes from your visit with you).
+If you have questions about the size of your project, reach out to the PCD staff member who visited your property.
+Rain garden projects must first complete the soil infiltration test.

-2. Create your project map.
+2. Create your project design.
 Make a simplified site plan showing the general location of your project, its dimensions, and the dimensions of your property.
 Project scopes may be hand drawn and do not need to be to scale.
+Here are some past examples.

 FREQUENTLY ASKED QUESTIONS